Solar Panels Idaho — Costs, Savings & Payback

 Idaho Solar FAQ

 The federal solar tax credit (Section 25D, ITC) expired December 31, 2025 and is no longer available.
 Idaho property tax exemption on solar-added home value.
-Net metering: Net Billing (Reduced) — Net Billing (Reduced)— below-retail export.
+Net metering: Net Billing (Reduced) — below-retail export.
 Full list: DSIRE.

-18 years, reflecting the lower electricity rate.
+~24 years — ~9 years slower than the US median of ~15 years.
 In sunnier parts of Idaho like Twin Falls, payback can be shorter.

 Boise, Idaho Falls, Coeur d'Alene, Twin Falls all offer strong conditions for solar panels Idaho.
 Twin Falls leads at 5.22 peak sun hours daily.
-Electricity rates are consistent statewide at $0.1251/kWh.
+Electricity rates are consistent statewide at $0.13/kWh.

 Solar in Nearby States